Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 Family reunification visas exist but are subject to strict conditions regarding accommodation and financial means.
 As a student, bringing family members immediately can be challenging.
 We advise consulting with a visa expert or the embassy for family reunification specifics.

-The MBA (Master of Business Administration) is a broader strategic qualification ideal for aspiring managers and leaders across any industry.
+The Business Management (Master of Business Administration) is a broader strategic qualification ideal for aspiring managers and leaders across any industry.
 It values professional experience.
 The **MSc** (e.g., in Data Analytics or Network Security) is a more specialized technical degree focused on deep expertise in a specific field.

 Our Student Services team provides assistance with finding suitable accommodation.
 We can refer you to student residences and trusted landlords in Brussels.
 We recommend starting your search early, as demand in Brussels can be high.